Attila-101/module5-DNS/README.md

 <img src="images/AddingDNSZone.jpg">

-I selected the correct IP address of my server when I added the new DNS zone but if you want to edit it you can do so as in the next image.
+I selected the correct IP address of my server when I added the new DNS zone.
+On how to edit it, please refer to the next image.

 ## Editing server IP address